 Cradlepoint Announces Availability of Zero Trust Network Access Solution for 5G and Hybrid Networks

-Providing organizations with an easier way to identify, assign and manage user-to-application access using a fully integrated ZTNA solution
+Providing organisations with an easier way to identify, assign and manage user-to-application access using a fully integrated ZTNA solution

-/EIN News/ -- BOISE, Idaho, Dec.
+/EIN News/ -- MELBOURNE, Australia, Dec.
 07, 2022 (GLOBE NEWSWIRE) -- Cradlepoint, the global leader in cloud-delivered LTE and 5G wireless network solutions, is today announcing the availability of its third NetCloud Exchange (NCX) solution, Zero Trust Network Access.
 NCX ZTNA ensures a native ZTNA experience that offers simplicity, efficiency, and granularity for Cradlepoint deployments.

 While cellular connectivity delivers agility and the freedom to connect anyone from anywhere, this extended WAN edge—encompassing resources in sites, vehicles, and remote locations—creates a broader network attack surface.
 This, along with the need for an extended workforce to access resources in a secure way, requires an innovative approach to network security.
 Zero trust is emerging as the technology of choice to address these challenges.